 Capacity Building Workshop on the legal framework, regulatory issues, and implications on technology transfer in Malaysia

-The programme is funded by the UK Department of Business, Energy and Industrial Strategy (BEIS) and the Malaysian Industry-Government Group for High Technology (MIGHT) and delivered by the British Council and MIGHT.
-The Innovation and Technology Managers Association Malaysia (ITMA) assisted in providing local context for this project and ALP Synergy delivered the project on behalf of the British Council.
+The two-year project was funded by the UK Department of Business, Energy and Industrial Strategy (BEIS) and the Malaysian Industry-Government Group for High Technology (MIGHT) and delivered by the British Council and MIGHT.
+The Innovation and Technology Managers Association Malaysia (ITMA) assisted in providing local context for the project and ALP Synergy delivered the project on behalf of the British Council.

 - To create a conducive and supportive knowledge exchange and technology transfer governance, legal and regulatory framework in Malaysia.